 Step 3: File Type

-Once you’ve defined your source and save folders, it’s time to get down to the actual resizing.
+Once you’ve defined your source and saved folders, it’s time to get down to the actual resizing.
 Select a file type, and then check the Resize to Fit box in the appropriate row.
 Enter the new size you want Photoshop to use in pixels.

 This is the area where the Image Processor begins to show its age.
 Photoshop only allows you to choose between JPG, PSD, and TIFF file formats, although I guess that most of you will be using this process to resize JPGs.